ProjectOpenSea/opensea-js/README.md

 }
 ```

-The `Asset` type is the minimal type you need for most marketplace actions. `WyvernSchemaName` is optional.
+The `Asset` type is the minimal type you need for most marketplace actions. `SchemaName` is optional.
 If omitted, most actions will assume you're referring to a non-fungible, ERC721 asset.
 Other options include 'ERC20' and 'ERC1155'.
-You can import `import { WyvernSchemaName } from "opensea-js/lib/types"` to get the full range of schemas supported.
+You can import `import { SchemaName } from "opensea-js/lib/types"` to get the full range of schemas supported.

 You can fetch an asset using the `OpenSeaAPI`, which will return an `OpenSeaAsset` for you (`OpenSeaAsset` extends `Asset`):